-Lithium: for bipolar disorder
+Lithium: online prescription management for bipolar disorder

 Psychiatry appointments online, from anywhere.
 Based on your symptoms, our licensed psychiatric clinicians diagnose and treat bipolar disorder, schizophrenia, and depression.
 Get medications like Lithium delivered right to you when prescribed.

 Lithium is a mood stabilizer and belongs to the anti-manic class of medications.
 It’s used to treat and prevent episodes of mania in people with bipolar disorder by adjusting how chemicals in the brain are released.
 It can be used as a general mood stabilizer for other mental health conditions if prescribed by your psychiatric clinician.

 What is Lithium used for?

 Lithium can be prescribed to treat a number of mental health conditions including bipolar disorder, schizophrenia, and depression.
 Lithium helps treat symptoms of bipolar disorder like mania and hypo-mania as well as depressive mood symptoms.
 It helps reduce the severity of these periods of changed mood and/or reduce the amount per day.
 Lithium may also be used to help reduce self-harming or aggressive behaviors.
 Some conditions Lithium treats include:

 Complete a brief assessment

 Answer a few questions and we’ll match you with an online prescriber who meets your needs

 Once matched, schedule your live video psychiatry session.